iit-DLSLab/robotlib/README.md

 To view the inheritance graph, once the html file is opended in your browser, go in the Classes section and click on the Class Hierarchy tab.

 For other examples, you can have look at the tests provided in the *tests* folder.

-## Issues
-You can look for known issues, report bugs and ask for features implementation at the [issue tracker](https://gitlab.advr.iit.it/dls-lab/robotlib/-/issues).